sasatatar/seed-generator/README.md

 # Build for offline use
 pnpm build

+# Create a zip bundle you can share
+pnpm build:offline

 # Open dist-web/index.html in any browser (works completely offline!)

+# Run automated smoke test of the packaged bundle
+pnpm test:offline
 ```

+`pnpm build:offline` writes a ready-to-run archive to `offline-packages/seed-phrase-generator-offline-<version>.zip`.

 **For maximum security**: Build the web version, copy `dist-web/` to a USB drive, and use on an air-gapped computer.
 See [OFFLINE-BUILD.md](./OFFLINE-BUILD.md) for detailed instructions.